Teriyaki Chicken and Veggie Sheet Pan Dinner

 Teriyaki Chicken + Veggies Sheet Pan Dinner

-- 2 small-medium yellow or zucchini squash, about 12 ounces, ends trimmed and cut into 1-inch pieces
+- 2 small-medium yellow or zucchini squash, (about 340 g), ends trimmed and cut into 1-inch pieces

 - 1 red, orange or yellow bell pepper, cored, seeded, and cut into 1-inch pieces

-- 1 medium head of broccoli, about 12 ounces, stem trimmed, and florets cut into 1-inch pieces or so
+- 1 medium head of broccoli, (about 340 g), stem trimmed, and florets cut into 1-inch pieces or so

 - 1 tablespoon olive oil